 - School councils are encouraged to establish an OSHC subcommittee to support community engagement, decision making and monitoring or management of the service.

-- School councils seeking a third-party provider for an OSHC service are advised to use the Department’s templates for (login required) and (login required) to ensure all requirements are considered.
+- School councils seeking a third-party provider for an OSHC service are required to use the Department’s templates for (staff login required) and (staff login required) to ensure all requirements are considered.

 - Detailed guidance (in the tab) has been developed by the Department to support school councils to provide an OSHC service.
 This guidance includes OSHC operation by both school council and a third-party provider.

 It is a school council decision to establish an OSHC service, and whether the service is school council managed and operated or delivered by a third-party provider.
 Regardless of the operating model, school council have legal responsibilities and oversight of the OSHC service.

 If a school council is establishing, engaging or changing an OSHC provider, it is expected that the school council consults with the school community.

 It is recommended that school council establish an OSHC subcommittee to: